uludag/nosql-biosets/readme.md

 TODO:

-* Support for all PubTator mappings
+* Support for other PubTator mappings

 ### Notes on PubChem dataset

-[index-pubchem-bioassays.py](index-pubchem-bioassays.py) reads and indexes the zipped and compressed PubChem BioAssay json files, without extracting them to temporary files.
+[index-pubchem-bioassays.py](index-pubchem-bioassays.py) reads and indexes the compressed and archived PubChem BioAssay json files, without extracting them to temporary files.

 TODO: